How did a great-nephew of George Washington come to be buried in a virtually forgotten graveyard far from the family's Potomac Valley plantations?

-Kanawha Valley historian and environmental geographer Alex Cole says both the illusive past and reasons as to why the site is not better known are mysteries he hopes others can help reveal.
+Kanawha Valley historian and environmental geographer Alex Cole says both the cemetery's elusive past and reasons as to why the landmark is not better known are mysteries he hopes others can help reveal.

 Francis Augustine Washington, Sr., (1811-1872) and at least four other family members are buried in what's now the Frazier-Washington Cemetery, obscured among trees on a knoll above Hurricane Creek near its mouth on the Kanawha River in Putnam County.